eyereasoner/eye/reasoning/README.md

 # EYE reasoning

-A collection of concrete EYE reasoning cases using notation3 and python3.
+A collection of concrete EYE reasoning cases.

 ### Architecture and design